 Middle Reader

-Jonathan Tjandra is reading for the BCL at Balliol College.
-He graduated with a Bachelor of Politics, Philosophy and Economics (Hons I) and Juris Doctor from the Australian National University.
+Jonathan Tjandra is reading for the DPhil in Law at Balliol College.
+The thesis title is ‘Remedial discretion in judicial review and the rule of law’.
 Previously, Jonathan was the Legal Research Officer to the Hon Susan Kiefel AC, Chief Justice of Australia, and practised public and constitutional law as Counsel for the Australian Government Solicitor.
 His research interests are in constitutional law, specifically on judicial power and judicial review.
 Jonathan is a 2022 Ramsay Scholar.

 Middle Reader